micvbang/blog.vbang.dk/_pages/hire_me.md

 I care deeply about, and have proven experience with:

+- technical project leadership
+- mentoring
+- designing and implementing greenfield projects
 - writing testable, maintainable code
 - writing tests that actually provide value
-- designing and implementing greenfield projects
 - improving maintainability and testability of existing systems
 - using performance profiling to guide development
-- mentoring
 - doing code reviews
 - technical writing